PUTTING THE PIECES BACK TOGETHER

 Jan.
 24 -- The Christ Church (Mt.
 Pleasant) flagon was returned to the Rev. Edmund Coe by Bonnie McArty, whose uncle Frank Blaine, a Union infantryman, stole it following the 1865 Confederate evacuation of Charleston.
 (Source: Stolen Charleston: The Spoils of War, p.
 11.)

-June 18 -- The Ben Sawyer Bridge, connecting the mainland to Sullivan's Island and the Isle of Palms, is officially opened.
-The Pitt Street Bridge is closed to. traffic.
+June 18 -- The Ben Sawyer Bridge, connecting the mainland to Sullivan's Island and the Isle of Palms, was officially opened.
+The Pitt Street Bridge was closed to. traffic.

 1948